 - ACCT 101 Accounting 1 (4) Introduction to fundamental accounting concepts and procedures.
 The accounting cycle: nature of accounts and techniques of recording, classifying, summarizing, and analyzing basic financial data.
 Application of fundamental accounting techniques to partnerships and corporations.
-Accounting for the formation, operation, and dissolution of business enterprises. - ACCT 102 Accounting 2 (4) Application of fundamental accounting techniques for cash, long term investments, notes and accounts, inventory methods, plant and equipment, and liabilities.
+Accounting for the formation, operation, and dissolution of business enterprises.
+F W Sp - ACCT 102 Accounting 2 (4) Application of fundamental accounting techniques for cash, long term investments, notes and accounts, inventory methods, plant and equipment, and liabilities.
 Introduction to manufacturing operations, cost methods, and management's need of cost data.
-Preq.
+W Sp Su; preq.
 ACCT 101 - ACCT 103 Accounting 3 (4) Reporting and analyzing financial data.
 Financial statement introduction, analysis, and interpretation to meet the needs of modern management.
 Introduction to accounting techniques applicable to parent and subsidiary companies and departmental and branch operations.
 Budgeting as an aid to management and the importance of income tax considerations in financial decisions.
-Preq.
+Sp Su; preq.
 ACCT 102 - ACCT 110 Payroll Records/Accounting (3) A basic course in the maintenance of personnel and payroll records as required by the Fair Labor Standards Act and the various federal and state laws covering the withholding and payment of payroll related taxes.
-Preg.
-ACCT 101 - ACCT 161 Accounting with D. P. Applications 1 (4) Application of basic accounting procedures to the microcomputer.
+Sp Su; preq.
+ACCT 101 - ACCT 161 Accounting with D: P. Applications 1 (4) Application of basic accounting procedures to the microcomputer.
 Emphasizes applications to the IBM microcomputer system.
-Preg.
+Preq.
 ACCT 103 and CISB 101 - ACCT 201 Financial Accounting Principles (4) An introduction to the concepts and principles underlying financial accounting theory.
 The study includes the accounting equation and its application to the business entity.
 Procedures and concepts in accumulating and reporting financial information are developed.
 (Not open to students who have completed ACCT 101 and 102.)
-Preq.
-ECON 101, ECON 102, and sophomore standing - ACCT 203 Managerial Accounting (4) A study of the financial information needs of management for decision making.
+W; preq.
+ECON 101, 102, and sophomore standing - ACCT 203 Managerial Accounting (4) A study of the financial information needs of management for decision making.
 Includes the development of financial statements for manufacturing entities, the study of the components of unit cost, variable costing, and cost-volume-profit analysis.
-Preq.
+Sp; preq.
 ACCT 201 - ACCT 215 Tax Accounting (4) Current income tax law and regulations related to business and individual income tax reporting.
 Practice in preparation of tax returns of businesses and individuals.
-Preg.
-ACCT 103 or ACCT 203 - ACCT 221 Cost Accounting 1 (4) Introduction to cost accounting systems and methods.
+Sp Su; preq.
+ACCT 103 or 203 - ACCT 221 Cost Accounting 1 (4) Introduction to cost accounting systems and methods.
 Cost concepts, classifications, and measurement techniques in relation to their importance in determination, planning, and control.
 Job order and process cost accounting methods.
-Preq.
-ACCT 103 or ACCT 203 - ACCT 222 Cost Accounting 2 (4) Estimating, planning, and controlling the costs of processes and projects.
+F; preq.
+ACCT 103 or 203 - ACCT 222 Cost Accounting 2 (4) Estimating, planning, and controlling the costs of processes and projects.
 Standard cost accounting procedures and the analysis of variances.
 Cost and profit responsibility reporting to management.
 Uses of cost and profit data in project selection, product pricing, and other functions of management.
-Preq.
+W; preq.
 ACCT 221 - ACCT 231 Intermediate Accounting 1 (4) A more advanced treatment of accounting theory; determination of income realization and cost expiration.
 Primary emphasis is on asset accounts in order listed on the balance sheet.
-Preq.
-ACCT 103 or ACCT 203 - ACCT 232 Intermediate Accounting 2 (4) Continuation of ACCT 231 with emphasis on the balance sheet sections dealing with investments, fixed assets, and liabilities.
-Preq.
+F; preq.
+ACCT 103 or 203 - ACCT 232 Intermediate Accounting 2 (4) Continuation of ACCT 231 with emphasis on the balance sheet sections dealing with investments, fixed assets, and liabilities.
+W; preq.
 ACCT 231 - ACCT 233 Intermediate Accounting 3 (4) Continuation of ACCT 232 with detailed study of the owner's equity section of the balance sheet and the financial statements presentation and analysis.
-Preq.
+Sp; preq.
 ACCT 232